makersacademy/takeaway-challenge/README.md

 - subclasses starter, main, desert, drinks and polymorphic functions
 - add prep time instance variable for dishes, create a function which calculates wait time.
+- Makes user class which gets user input and calls Restaurant methods in loops.
+- might be better design to have an interface class above User and restaurant, which controls interactions between them.